-Group life insurance, which may include death and dismemberment benefits, is provided te-to regular full-time eligible employees only, and the premium currently is paid by the District.
-District will pay a portion toward the cost of the monthly premiums based on the amounts approved by the Board and in accordance with insurance policy guidelines.
-This benefit becomes effective in accordance with the terms of the insurance policy on the first day of the month following 30 days of service.
-The current coverage is will be-two times each the eligible employee's annual salary to a maximum of \$250,000 coverage. (with some limitations - see policy for restrictions).
+Group life insurance, which may include death and dismemberment benefits, is provided to regular full-time eligible employees only, and the District will pay a portion toward the cost of the monthly premiums based on the amounts approved by the Board and in accordance with insurance policy guidelines.
+This benefit becomes effective on the first day of the month following 30 days of service.
+The current coverage is two times the eligible employee's annual salary to a maximum of \$250,000 coverage.
 See Policy guidelines for details on benefits and restrictions.
-Voluntary, supplemental life insurance coverage is also available to regular full-time employees as a voluntary benefit with and the at-employee payings 100% of the cost, payment of which may be made through payroll deductions.
+Voluntary, supplemental life insurance coverage is also available to regular full-time employees as a voluntary benefit with the employee paying 100% of the cost, which may be made through payroll deductions.